cpbotha/cpbotha.github.io/content/about/_index.md

 This is [my](http://charlbotha.com) personal blog.

-The canonical location of this blog is https://cpbotha.net/.
-There is a mirror at https://cpbotha.github.io/ in case cpbotha.net ever goes down (see [WHV
+The canonical location of this blog is <https://cpbotha.net/>.
+There is a mirror at <https://cpbotha.github.io/> in case cpbotha.net ever goes down (see [WHV

-#232](/2021/09/13/weekly-head-voices-232-side-project-smorgasbord/#this-blog-hopefully-immortalised-on-github) for more information).
+# 232](/2021/09/13/weekly-head-voices-232-side-project-smorgasbord/#this-blog-hopefully-immortalised-on-github) for more information)

 You will find posts on science, software, general nerdery, privacy and [backyard philosophy](/tags/backyard-philosophy/).
 It also hosts [the Weekly